gnosis/gnosisvpn-client/ONBOARDING.md

 wg genkey | tee privatekey | wg pubkey > publickey
 ```

-### 2. Prepare secure input to receive assigned device IP [Linux]
+### 2. Prepare a feedback channel to receive your assigned WireGuard IP [Linux]

-Create a secure input location where you will receive your assigned device IP.
+Create a secure input location where you will receive your assigned WireGuard IP.

 1. Go to [rlim.com](https://rlim.com).
 2. Locate the "Custom URL" input field and enter your desired text (e.g., `toms-feedback-gvpn`).
 Click on "Post".